bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 Here's an example of using a `for` loop to run some code 5 times, and then using a `for` loop to iterate through every item in an array:

 <script src="https://gist.github.com/scitronboy/d8bdf792743b12f2388f2f1fb1170297.js"></script>

+Here's the expected output (on the console):

+    Right now, i is 0
+    Right now, i is 1
+    Right now, i is 2
+    Right now, i is 3
+    Right now, i is 4
+    Next Example!
+    16
+    87
+    33
+    12